 What I've found is that people are being asked to write their own reference letters.
 This can be good and bad.

-- You can write wonderful things about yourself (and some employers won't even read them before they sign).
+- You can write wonderful things about yourself (Some employers won't even read them before they sign).

 - It'll have perfect English.